 Trigger Point Dry Needling in Truesdale, MO | Axes Physical Therapy

-Many of our patients come to us as their last resort because, after all sorts of medication and other treatments, they still just can’t find relief.
-At Axes, our professional and skilled physical in Truesdale, MO work with you as a team to implement a customized treatment plan with a proven track record of success.
-We’ve committed our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that hitting a home run on your local softball team, taking a morning job, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
-Get in touch with an experienced Truesdale, MO physical therapist online or call the location nearest you.
+Many of our patients come to us after months or even years of pain and mobility issues that just won’t go away, even after extensive treatment.
+At Axes, our licensed and knowledgeable physical and occupational in Truesdale, MO act as part of your team to devise a customized treatment plan with a proven track record of success.
+We’ve committed our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that hitting a home run on your local softball team, taking a morning job, or bending down and picking up your grandkids without feeling any pain.
+Get in touch with a professional Truesdale, MO physical therapist online or call the location nearest you.